cekkr/qscript/psiscripts/EXAMPLES.md

 PsiScript is a high-level theoretical quantum programming language designed to abstract away the physical "wires" of quantum circuits.
 Instead of thinking in gates (`H`, `CNOT`, `Z`), PsiScript allows the programmer to think in **Geometric Primitives** and **Logical Constraints**.

-This repository contains 5 core examples demonstrating how standard quantum algorithms are synthesized using the four PsiScript primitives (shown with the lightweight `let` declaration style and `where/when` guards):
+This repository contains 7 examples demonstrating how standard quantum algorithms are synthesized using the four PsiScript primitives (shown with the lightweight `let` declaration style and `where/when` guards):
 1.  **`Superpose`** (Create Possibilities)
 2.  **`Phase`** (Mark/Tag Logic)
 3.  **`Reflect`** (Amplify Solutions)